-2022 –2025 “The consequences of biodiversity loss and land use change on infectious disease emergence” is a collaboration between Makerere University (CoNAS & CoVAB), University of Bonn (Germany), Charite University of Medicine’s Institute of Virology (Germany), and Uganda Virus Research Institute, Entebbe.
-The Project is funded by the German Research Foundation (DFG), grant registration number: BI 2357/1-1.
+2022-2025 German Research Foundation, DFG, grant (73,242 Euros) The DFG project grant: BI 2357/1-1.
+The PSP-Element at UBonn is 52A-50193-00-13050300.
+This grant is part support towards a larger collaborative research project “The consequences of biodiversity loss and land use change on infectious disease emergence” that includes Makerere University, University of Bonn (Germany), Charite University of Medicine’s Institute of Virology (Germany), and Uganda Virus Research Institute, Entebbe.

 Kalungi F, Nsubuga A, Anywar G. (2023).
 Network analysis and molecular docking studies of quercetin as a potential treatment for prostate cancer.
 In Silico Pharmacol.
 19;11 (1):24. doi: 10.1007/s40203-023-00162-4.
 PMID: 37736110; PMCID: PMC10509105.